Drugged, Deb has no recollection of events.

 BATH, ENGLAND, 1769

 JULIAN HESHAM thought he had died and gone to Heaven.
 But angels did not punctuate their harp playing with damns and blasts.
 He supposed the music in Heaven to be a gentle plucking of the strings, the melody more largo than allegro.
-He was not musically inclined but the cacophony that assaulted his ears was a frenzied piece of playing, irritating to the nerves.
+He was not musically inclined, but the cacophony that assaulted his ears was a frenzied piece of playing, irritating to the nerves.
 If he was to slowly bleed to death, much better to do so in the peace and quiet of a spring morning, with only the attendant sounds of an awakening forest.
 He wished the musician a hundred miles away.
 That the fiddler might prove his salvation did not cross his mind.
-It did not occur to him to call out for help.
-But for the jarring musical chords of the apostrophizing fiddler he may very well have slipped into an unbroken sleep.

 He was slumped under a birch tree.
-To the casual observer he had the appearance of a gentleman sleeping-off an evening of heavy drinking.
-Long, muscular legs were sprawled out before him, neckcloth and silk embroidered waistcoat were disorderly, boots muddy, strong, square chin rested on his chest, and a lock of thick black hair, having escaped its ribbon, fell forward into his eyes.
-His right arm was limp in the leaf litter beside which was his discarded rapier.
-His left hand he had shoved inside his flowered waistcoat to hold a folded handkerchief to a place just under his ribs where a thrust from his opponent’s foil had entered deep into the muscle.
+To the casual observer he had the appearance of a gentleman sleeping off an evening of heavy drinking.
+Long muscular legs were sprawled out before him.
+His neckcloth and silk embroidered waistcoat were disorderly.
+His boots were muddy.
+His strong square chin rested on his chest.
+A lock of thick black hair, having escaped its ribbon, fell forward into his eyes.
+His right arm was limp in the leaf litter, beside which was his discarded rapier.
+His left hand, which he had shoved inside his flowered waistcoat, pressed a folded handkerchief to a place just under his ribs where a thrust from his opponent’s foil had entered deep into the muscle.

 “What deplorable manners you have,” Julian complained, adding when the boy-musician continued to hesitate, “I mean you no harm.
-And even if I was a footpad I’m too knocked about to attempt to do you a mischief.”
+Even if I were a footpad I’m too knocked about to attempt to do you a mischief.”

 Julian grinned and promptly fainted.